rohanpmoore/volunteer-tracker/README.md

 ## Technologies Used

-_This project uses Ruby, HTML, CSS, Sinatra, and PostgreSQL._
+_This project uses Ruby, HTML, CSS, Bootstrap, Sinatra, and PostgreSQL._

 ### License